 She is a fellow of the American Academy of Audiology.
 She currently serves as a member on the Centers for Disease Control and Prevention's Early Hearing Detection and Intervention (EHDI) Team Provider Education Committee.
 She is also an audiology consultant at Jordan Hospital in Plymouth, MA where she manages the newborn hearing screening program.

-Dr. Moniz's forte is assessment of hearing disorders, central auditory processing disorders, and hearing aid management in both the pediatric and adult populations.She is currently participating in a research study with Dr. Andrew McGrath, investigating the effects of "white coat syndrome" in the pediatric audiology clinic.
+Dr. Moniz's forte is assessment of hearing disorders, central auditory processing disorders, and hearing aid management in both the pediatric and adult populations.She is currently participating in a research study investigating the effects of "white coat syndrome" in the pediatric audiology clinic.

 Back to Department of Audiology